Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 - Complete with: 12" x 11" flag & Floater with 13" diameter

 SOPRAS SUB FREEDIVER BUOY WITH FLAG

 Similar to the Palantic Float Boat, this buoy is another good buy.
 It’s a little smaller at only 26 inches from side to side, the biggest difference is the circular shape instead of a boat.
 I really like the heavy-duty fabric covering, as it’s quick drying and gives you an extra buffer against any rocks or coral, but it does feel a little less streamlined in the water.
 If you’re concerned about the wash from the rocks because you’re diving in a shallow reef, this would be the float to get.

 - Inside bladder in Nylon 200D and is H.F. welded therefore is extremely light weight (only 1.2 kgs)

 - Excellent for Instructors , FreeDiving, Beach Diving - Comes With Flag

-- SS ring on the bottom and around the buoy
+- With over pressure relief valve and oral inflator, can use standard BCD or just by your mouth to inflate, SS ring on the bottom and around the buoy

-- Free Extra Dive Flag with Stiffener ( Florida Legal Size for Floats )
+- Dive Flag ( Florida Legal Size for Floats )